vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 **M:** It's the way to go.
 But, I mean, everybody uses the software which is available, so… for some tasks, you use what is available.
-If it's not Free, you have no choice but using it.
+If it's not Free, you have no choice but to use it.

 For example: [showing nomis trying to make a label printer work on a GNU/Linux distribution] if you would be using the closed-source driver of that, it would